satinstitch/teensummeradventure/Adventures.md

 #At the Library

-*From Last Year*
+I ONLY CHOSE 9 HOPE THAT'S OK

-Attend a library program.
+Attend a Teen Summer Adventure program at the library - 3 tickets

-Visit a library branch (each branch =)
+Visit a library branch not in your home community - 2 tickets

-Subscribe to one of the Teen Newsletters on Surreylibraries.ca
+Subscribe to one of the Teen Newsletters on Surreylibraries.ca - 1 ticket

-Download the Overdrive app from www.Surreylibraries.ca.
+Checkout a magazine on the Zinio app from www.Surreylibraries.ca - 1 ticket

-Borrow a DVD from the library.

-Take out 5 books at one time
+Take out any 5 items at one time - 1 ticket

-Fill in the survey at the back of the booklet (feedback about the summer activities/programs)
+Fill in the survey at the back of the booklet (feedback about the summer activities/programs) - 3 tickets

-Create a poem using book spines, take a picture, (email/twitter, or IG?)
-Are we doing this as a separate contest?

-Join Camp NaNoWriMo at nanowrimo.org for free!

-Bring someone to the library who has never been to a Surrey Public Library branch.
+Show someone the surreylibraries.ca website who has never used it before - 1 ticket

-Bring a friend to the library and help them get a library card

-What do we not have at the library that we really need?

-****

-*NEW*

-Pick up a book from a genre that you have not tried
+Pick up a book from a genre that you have not tried - 1 ticket

-Borrow movie from the library

-FINISH the puzzle in the library

-**Create a bookmark - maybe the Library can have a bookmark crafting day?**
+**Create a bookmark - see website for details: bookmark programs and materials available at each branch!** - 2 tickets

-Make a button

 #At Home